 My name is Autumn and I’m an elopement photographer that helps couples elope in the mountains of Idaho.
 I’ve photographed 65+ elopements and hiked 100’s of miles in Idaho’s backcountry.

 How to elope in Stanley, Idaho Pro Tip: Hire a local photographer!
 They will know all the best elopement locations and have all the tools necessary to ensure you have an amazing experience in the Sawtooth Mountains.

-Elopement packages include elopement planning help, location scouting, officiant services and elopement day photography coverage.
+Elopement packages include elopement planning help (vendor recommendations, officiant services)and elopement day photography coverage.
 Learn more about how to elope in Stanley, Idaho by inquiring below.
 Learn more about my Stanley Elopement Packages here.

 Here are some elopements I’ve helped plan and photograph in Stanley 👇🏻

 Any national forest location in the Sawtooth National Recreational (SNRA) area requires a commercial photography permit per the requirement of the local Forest Service office (info here).
 The SNRA Forest Service will not issue permits for any federally designated wilderness area.
 90% of the hikes listed on Google for the Stanley area are in federally designated wilderness.
 It’s important for you, as the couple, to only work with a photographer that is knowledgeable of the area and will get the necessary permit to legally photograph your wedding.
 The cost of a photography permit from the Forest Service is between $250-$400.

 2. Choose a Time of Year to Elope

 Stanley is a summer destination for most visitors.
 Due to the elevation, most trails have snow on them until mid-May with trails over 8,000 feet seeing snow into July.
 Labor Day weekend is the last big weekend for visitors and September marks the end of ‘busy’ season.